BrutPitt/glChAoS.P/readme.md

 The `build_glChAoSP.sh` script build glChAoSP, with the pre-built GLFW library (included).

-The `buildLinux.sh` script is provided as helper, it call `buildGLFW.sh` (to build/erbuild GLFW) and `build_glChAoSP.sh` sequentially.
+The `buildLinux.sh` script is provided as helper, it call `buildGLFW.sh` (to build/re-build GLFW) and `build_glChAoSP.sh` sequentially.

-To build/rebuild GLFW from enclosed sources you must have installed also “development” packages: `libx11-dev libxext-dev` (Ubuntu) or `libX11-devel libXext-devel` (Fedora).
+To build/rebuild GLFW from enclosed sources you must have installed also development packages: `libx11-dev libxext-dev` (Ubuntu) or `libX11-devel libXext-devel` (Fedora).

 Use `buildGLFW.sh` from `./src` directory, or build GLFW directly from `./src/src/libs/glfw`